Periodic returns for payroll tax

 Lodging a periodic return

 You can lodge your periodic return through QRO Online.
-It will be available from the middle of each month.
+It will be available in the last week of each month.

-You can print a copy of your return before or after you have lodged it.
-See our step-by-step instructions for printing payroll tax returns.
+You can print a copy of your return before or after you’ve lodged it.

 Also consider…